Streaming Algorithms for Geometric Steiner Forest: Preliminaries

-\begin{remark} Strictly speaking, we use a simplified definition of DP subproblems, compared to~\cite{DBLP:journals/algorithmica/BateniH12}.
-Namely, one can additionally require that for any two cells $S, S'\in \cell(R)$, either $f(S)=f(S')$ or $f(S)\cap f(S')=\emptyset$ and that any active portal in $A$ appears in $f(S)$ for some cell $S$.
-Then, $f$ defines a partition of $\cell(R)$ and of $A$ into local components inside $R$ (taking into account only components connected to $\partial R$), and $\Pi$ should encode which local components need be connected from the outside of $R$, implying that $\Pi$ should be a partition of local components (instead of $A$).
-Thus, $\Pi$ can also be thought of as a partition of the partition of $A$ induced by $f$.
-We chose to give a more relaxed definition of DP subproblems as it is sufficient for describing how to implement the DP approach in the streaming setting. \end{remark}
+In fact, $f$ defines a partition of $\cell(R)$ and of $A$ into local components inside $R$ (taking into account only components connected to $\partial R$), and $\Pi$ should encode which local components need to be connected from the outside of $R$, implying that $\Pi$ should be a partition of local components (instead of $A$).
+Thus, $\Pi$ can be also thought of as a grouping of the parts in the partition of $A$ induced by $f$.